Missing information?

 More information

-William Terhune attended high school for four years and was a mechanic.He enlisted at Fort Benjamin Harrison, Indiana on 6 March 1942.
+William Terhune was a mechanic.He enlisted at Fort Benjamin Harrison, Indiana on 6 March 1942.

-According to F/O William D. Petars, who was the co-pilot of another B-26 in the same group, this airplane bursted into flames right after the bombs were released.
+According to F/O William D. Petars, who was the co-pilot of another B-26 in the same group, this airplane burst into flames right after the bombs were released.
 When it passed beneath their own airplane, it was a mass of flames.
-It went into a flat spin, one wing broke off and it began to roll and half way to the ground it appeared to break into sections.
+It went into a flat spin, one wing broke off, and it began to roll, and halfway to the ground, it appeared to break into sections.

 The entire crew of six men was killed.

-T/Sgt William A. Terhune first buried at the Temporary American Military Cemetery of St. André, France.
+T/Sgt William A. Terhune was first buried at the Temporary American Military Cemetery of St. André, France.

 Photo source: Peter Schouteten, www.findagrave.com - Dwight Needens